Victor Lanjuinais: Second Republic

 After the February Revolution of 1848 Lanjuinais was elected on 23 April 1848 to represent Loire-Inférieure in the Constituent Assembly.

 As Secretary and Member of the Finance Committee, he was a strong opponent of socialism, advocating a laissez-faire approach to economic issues.

 He was against paper money, and proposed to deal with the deficit by consolidating Treasury debts and issuing a loan for 200 million.

 After heated debate, his views prevailed.
 He was then charged with various important reports on finance issues.

 Lanjuinais was a member of the committee of inquiry into the events of 15 May and 23 June 1848, and sided with most of his colleagues in favor of repression.

 He supported the motion for voluntary dissolution of the Constituent Assembly after the adoption of the electoral law.

 The royalist purists in Loire-Inférieure withdrew their support from Lanjuinais in the Legislative Assembly elections of 13 and 14 May 1849, and he was not reelected.
 He had retired to the country when he learned on 2 June 1849 that he had been appointed Minister of Commerce and Agriculture in the cabinet headed by Odilon Barrot.
 In by-elections on 8 July 1849 Lanjuinais ran as Conservative candidate and was elected to the Assembly for the Seine.

 As Minister of Commerce he was involved in suppressing the system of quarantines of the Levant.

 He wanted to end the monopoly of the Parisian bakery, but this decision was not confirmed by his successor.

 For three months Lanjuinais was also acting Minister of Public Education and Worship.

 The cabinet to which he belonged was dissolved on 31 October 1849, and he refused to participate in its successor.

 He did participate in several important committees of the Assembly.

 Second Empire

-Lanjuinais was opposed to the coup of 2 December 1851, and was briefly detained at the Château de Vincennes.
+Lanjuinais opposed the coup of 2 December 1851, and was briefly detained at the Château de Vincennes.

 He returned to private life, and in 1857 refused to be a candidate to the Legislative body.

 On 1 June 1863 he was elected as an independent candidate for the second district of Loire-Inférieure.

 He sat with the Orleanist third party.

 Victor Ambrose Lanjuinais died in Paris on 1 January 1869.
 He was aged 66.